lab-anaws/lab-anaws.github.com/software.md

 The software we will use in the lab is the following:

 #### IoT
 * [Contiki OS](http://www.contiki-os.org/), a popular OS for sensors.
 The distribution includes Cooja an emulator for wireless sensor networks.
+A Virtual Machine with contiki pre-installed is available as Instant Contiki in the project website.
 * [Californium](https://github.com/eclipse/californium), a Java implementation of the CoAP protocol.

 #### Internet Backbone